2splat/arduino-TLC5926/README.md

         better crude-pwm
         could do no-flicker
     Master-Power/better-pwm (OE) -- SDI + CLK + LE + /OE
-        can turn the whole Dandelion chain on/off with one bit brightness control
+        can turn the whole shift-register chain on/off with one bit brightness control
     Diagnostics
         can read diagnostics -- not implemented yet